-Trailer Air Lines - Every combination vehicle has two air lines: the service line and the emergency line.
+Trailer Air Lines (see Figure 6-6 on page 74) - Every combination vehicle has two air lines: the service line and the emergency line.
 They run between each vehicle (tractor to trailer, trailer to dolly, dolly to second trailer, etc.).